diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 # Why Integer Partitioning?

-The last few months have been pretty stressfull between university, searching for a challenging job ( which is absolutely the most stressfull one ), personal projects and, obviously, the whole COVID-19 situtation.
+The last few months have been pretty stressful between university, searching for an interesting job ( which is absolutely the most stressful thing ), personal projects and, obviously, the whole COVID-19 situtation.
-I thus was looking for a breather, something that would distract myself but that I would be able to take less seriously than a personal project ( which, in the end, will stress me as I fight my unreachable perfection problem ).
+I thus was looking for a breather, something that would distract myself and that I would be able to take less seriously than a personal project ( which, in the end, will stress me as I fight my unreachable perfection problem ).

 I've decided to read [Grune/Jacob's Parsing Techniques](https://dickgrune.com/Books/PTAPG_2nd_Edition/).
-Now, in the book, the first parsing method that is encountered is that of [Unger's Parsers](https://user.phil-fak.uni-duesseldorf.de/~kallmeyer/Parsing/unger.pdf) which requires all the k-partitions of the input string to execute ( which is actually the partitioning of a set, but we can build that from integer partitions ).
+Now, in the book, the first parsing method that is encountered is that of [Unger's Parsers](https://user.phil-fak.uni-duesseldorf.de/~kallmeyer/Parsing/unger.pdf) which requires all the k-compositions of the input string to execute.

-> From what I could gather it seems that, in regards to Unger's Parsers, we are actually interested in Integer Compositions rather than partitions.
-> The difference seems to be that order does not matter in partitions, such that $$ 2 + 1 $$ and $$ 1 + 2 $$ represent the same partition, while it matters in compositions.

 To my surprise, it seems that there is no default way in factor to partition a sequence in k-partitions; or, at least, I was unable to find it neither by searching where I toughth it would be, namely, [math.combinatorics](https://docs.factorcode.org/content/vocab-math.combinatorics.html), [grouping](https://docs.factorcode.org/content/vocab-grouping.html) or [splitting](https://docs.factorcode.org/content/vocab-splitting.html); neither by a general search.

+EDIT: I've asked on the factor's mailng list and indeed there is no default way.
+It seems that will now be added tough.

 Thus, I decided to look a bit into the topic, which is mostly new to me ( I haven't really done much combinatorics and I just know some small bits here and there that I learned when needed ).

+Since we can build set-partitions/compositions from integer-partitions/compositions, I've decided to look into, specifically, integer-patitioning ( compositions can then be built from the partitions of the same number ).

 <!--godomalissimo-->